-Phase 3 (2017-11-11): Manuscript submission to a preprint server, such as BioRxiv.
-We want to invite further opinion leaders: To join as a co-author, please feel free to focus on a particular section in terms of direct input and references, contributing to the scope of the manuscript from the perspective of your expertise.
+Discussion of manuscript submission to a preprint server, such as BioRxiv; invite further opinion leaders: To join as a co-author, please feel free to focus on a particular section in terms of direct input and references, contributing to the scope of the manuscript from the perspective of your expertise.
 Your comments will be largely posted on the discussion page of the MitoEAGLE preprint website.

 If you prefer to submit comments in the format of a referee's evaluation rather than a contribution as a co-author, I will be glad to distribute your views to the updated list of coauthors for a balanced response.
 We would ask for your consent on this open bottom-up policy.

-Phase 4: We organize a MitoEAGLE session linked to our series of reports at the MiPconference Nov 2017 in Hradec Kralove in close association with the MiPsociety (where you hopefully will attend) and at EBEC 2018 in Budapest.
+Phase 4: Journal submission.
+We plan a series of follow-up reports by the expanding MitoEAGLE Network, to increase the scope of recommendations on harmonization and facilitate global communication and collaboration.
+Further discussions: MitoEAGLE Working Group Meetings, various conferences (EBEC 2018 in Budapest).